 About reserving seats on the TicketSource system

 Current virus measures and advice mean we cannot sell tickets at the door.
 Seats must be reserved in advance.
 However we have upgraded our ticketing arrangements to allow you to reserve specific seats.

 The majority of our events offer a choice of 2- or 4-person tables or individual seats.
 To select seats or a table, please click on the ‘Reserve Seats” button below.

 This will take you to this event’s page at the TicketSource site where you will be able to see which seats and tables are available and then reserve the one(s) you prefer.

 This button will take you to our bookings page for this event at TicketSource, from where you can select and reserve your preferred seats or table from the available options

 While we are grateful that we can begin to operate in a more normal way, we are mindful that throughout the pandemic we have said that we will always put the wellbeing of our community first.
-We will continue to do so and we have decided, therefore, that for the rest of the summer we should keep some distancing practices in place.
+We will continue to do so and we have decided, therefore, that for the time being we should keep some distancing practices in place.

-We will continue to have a reduced capacity in the auditorium at many events; to ask staff and customers to wear a mask if possible – though the good news is you can remove them when seated during an event – and to be conscious of social distancing in general.
+In line with Government regulations introduced on the 10th December 2021 we ask that you continue to wear a face covering (unless exempt) when visiting the Goods Shed – this can be removed for the purposes of eating and drinking only – and to be conscious of social distancing in general.
 This will be harder for us financially but we think it is the right thing to do.
 We are open (performances, café and for other groups) as we have been whenever possible in this challenging period.
 We hope you understand, and that we can relax more fully in a couple of months.